Donor Conception

 My son is now almost 9 months old and he is a real joy!
 It turned out that Plan B was not so bad after all.
 A real dream came true!”

-If like Marije you’re thinking about going it solo, you can visit Cryos International to find useful resources about solo motherhood, read stories of other single mothers and search between more than 1.000 sperm donor profiles.
+Thinking about going it solo?
+You can visit Cryos International to find useful resources about solo motherhood, read stories of other single mothers and search between more than 1.000 sperm donor profiles.